Updated 31 Mar 2022

 Where Dunne sought inherent stability, Bowers sought efficiency.
 His analyses have certainly taken our understanding forwards, not only in systematising, confirming and quantifying Dunne's empiricism and intuitions but also in refining his rather crude arguments requiring downforce at the tips to a more nuanced relationship between airflow deflection, washout and the resulting lift and drag.
 The Prandtl-D was the first aircraft ever to embody Prandtl's mathematical description of Dunne's experimental discoveries.
 In this, Bowers has succeeded in unifying the solution to the two parallel, century-long quests for stability and efficiency.

 Horten's unbraced monoplanes seemingly took Dunne's formula to its ultimate conclusion.
 Yet unlike Dunne he never really conquered proverse yaw, relying on Frise ailerons and drag rudders to coordinate turns.
 His understanding remains debatable.
 It is unfortunate that when questioned he changed his tune on occasion for one reason or another, while Lee's and Bowers' accounts of him are a little too apt to reference each other in a disturbing circularity.
-One needs to track down the truth about that Ph.D thesis, which he obtained from Göttingen in 1946.
+I need to track down the truth about that Ph.D thesis, which he obtained from Göttingen in 1946.

 Nor did anybody in his wake need to, if they had only paid more than lip service to his theories and achievements.
 It was an utterly avoidable waste.
 The wilful institutional ignorance of Dunne's life-saving discoveries, generation after generation after generation, is the truly shocking scandal of the whole affair.